vikysingh/vikysingh/README.md

 ### HI, I'm Vikram 👋

 ### What I'm currently working on
-- 🔭 Writing a bash script to automate some project tasks
-- ⚡  Imparando TypeScript and ExpressJS
+- ⚡  Learning TypeScript and ExpressJS

 ### Connect with me